Wounded Warrior Adaptive Athletic Reconditioning

 Fitness and teamwork are a way of life in the military.
 Serious illness or injury can profoundly impact that way of life, often confining a service member to a hospital bed and significantly altering his or her physical capabilities.
 Adaptive athletic reconditioning help wounded warriors build strength and endurance, while also drawing inspiration from their teammates.

 The proven benefits of adaptive athletic reconditioning include greater self-esteem, lower stress levels and fewer secondary medical conditions.
-Sports also can encourage increased pursuit of higher education, which leads to improved employment opportunities among wounded warriors.
+Sports also can encourage the increased pursuit of higher education, which leads to improved employment opportunities among wounded warriors.

 How can wounded warriors get involved?